 - A. At the annual meeting, stockholders will consider and vote on the following matters: - 1.
-The election of two Class II directors nominated by our board of directors, each to serve for a three-year term expiring at the 2022 annual meeting of stockholders or until his successor has been duly elected and qualified (Proposal 1); - 2.
-The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019 (Proposal 2); and - 3.
+To elect two Class III directors nominated by our board of directors, each to serve for a three-year term expiring at the 2023 annual meeting of stockholders or until his successor has been duly elected and qualified; - 2.
+To ratify the appointment of KMJ Corbin & Company LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020; - 3.
+To approve and adopt an amendment to the Company's Restated Certificate of Incorporation to effect a reverse stock split (the "Reverse Stock Split Amendment") of the Company's common stock at a ratio ranging from 1 share-for-10 shares up to a ratio of 1 share-for-30 shares, which ratio will be selected by the Company's Board of Directors and set forth in a public announcement; - 4.
+To conduct an advisory (non-binding) vote to approve the Company's executive compensation; - 5.
+To conduct an advisory (non-binding) vote on the frequency of future advisory votes to approve executive compensation; and - 6.
 The transaction of any other business that may properly come before the annual meeting or any adjournment or postponement thereof.